Deformations of the connected sum of Gorenstein algebras: Applications to the Gorenstein locus

 \end{stwr} \begin{proof} By Theorem \ref{thm-negative} we get a smooth map By Corollary \ref{smooth-strict} the map $\Hilb^{<0}_{[X\#Y]} \to \Def^{<0}(X\#Y)$, as a consequence $\Spec\frac {\O_X\otimes\O_Y}{f-g}$ is smoothly equivalent to the negative spike. \end{proof}

 \begin{stwr} Take $X,Y$ as in Theorem \ref{app1}, and assume that the positive tangent spaces $(T^1_X)_{>0}$, $(T^1_Y)_{>0}$ vanish.
-We assume additionally that $\Def^{<0}(X)$ and $\Def^{<0}(Y)$ are reduced.
 Then $\Def(X\# Y)$ is non-reduced and consequently $X\#Y$ gives us a non-reduced point on the Hilbert scheme. \end{stwr} \begin{proof} By Corollary \ref{nonreducedhash}, we obtain non-reducedness of $\Def^{<0}(X\#Y)$.
 We get a Cartesian diagram with a section as presented below:

-Lemma \ref{lemma-section} implies that $ \Def^{\leq 0}(X\#Y)$ is non-reduced.
+Lemma \ref{lemma-section2} implies that $ \Def^{\leq 0}(X\#Y)$ is non-reduced.
 Since the positive tangent space vanishes, by Lemma~\ref{smooth-nonstrict}, we get that $\Def^{\leq 0}(X\#Y)$ is smoothly equivalent to $\Hilb^{\leq 0}_{X\#Y}$ and by Lemma~\ref{abb-smooth} we get that the latter is smoothly equivalent to the Hilbert scheme at this point. \end{proof}